Topped with a golden spire, the eye-catching Léifēng Pagoda can be climbed for fine views of the lake. The original pagoda, built in AD...

 Closed for renovation at the time of research, this fascinating museum previously housed excellent displays of silk samples, silk making...

 This exquisite and serene park just south of the Sū Causeway off West Lake offers quiet walks among lush woodland, ponds, lakes, rose...

 A beautifully airy, three-storey cafe, Xiexie looks out onto the treetops of the park over the road and is a great spot to unwind over a...

 Jìngcí Temple information

-The serene Chan (Zen) Jìngcí Temple was originally built in AD 954 and is now fully restored.
-The splendid first hall is home to the massive and foreboding Heavenly Kings and a magnificent red and gold case encapsulating Milefo (the future Buddha) and Weituo.
-The main hall – the Great Treasure Hall –contains a simply vast seated effigy of Sakyamuni.
-Hunt down the awesome 1000-arm Guanyin (千手观音) in the Guanyin Pavilion, with her huge fan of arms.
-The temple’s enormous bronze bell is struck 108 times for prosperity on the eve of the Lunar New Year.
-Vegetarian restaurant attached.
+The serene yet monastically active Chan (Zen) Jìngcí Temple was originally built in AD 954 and is now fully restored.
+The splendid first hall contains the massive, foreboding Heavenly Kings and an elaborate red and gold case encapsulating Milefo (the future Buddha) and Weituo (protector of the Buddhist temples and teachings).
+The main hall – known as the Great Treasure Hall – contains a vast seated effigy of Sakyamuni (Buddha).